software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/03-cheatcodes/README.md

 state of the blockchain, as well as checking for reverts and events.
 For that reason, Protostar provides a set of cheatcodes.

 Cheatcodes are available as normal cairo functions.
 You don't have to import anything.
-When Protostar runs tests, it takes care of replacing this functions with code necessary to modify the state of the network.

 ## Available cheatcodes